 FACEBOOK is still the biggest social media channel, so whatever industry you’re in, you want to establish presence in Facebook.
 Practically any niche has a place in FB.
 It has a comprehensive platform and an e-commerce functionality especially for businesses.

 Consider investing in sponsored posts.
-As competition gets toughter, content promotion should also get smarter.
+As competition gets tougher, content promotion should also get smarter.
 Putting in a little budget to get your content out there will return your investment in no time.
 The key is to make sure your content is aligned with your business goals, and ushers first time visitors right into your marketing funnel.